bibanon/chan.arc/chan-arc-spec.rst

 Abstract
 --------
-This document specifies the ``.chan.arc`` file extension.
+This document specifies the ``chan.arc`` file extension.
 This format is designed to provide a simple, standard way to represent and transport archives of imageboard threads.

 This format has been created primarily for 4chan threads, but aims to cleanly store threads from other decently compatible image boards (as well as from other imageboard archives themselves).